Network Sensitivity of Systemic Risk: Discussion

-The method of network reconstruction described by Eq. (\ref{eq:pij}) imposes, as a result of fat tail distribution of assets and liabilities, a core-periphery structure.
-As a consequence, the only topological parameter used before, was the network density.
-By introducing parameter $\phi$ in Eq. (\ref{eq:p'}) we were able to continuously change the network structure from a random one ($\phi = 0$) to a core-periphery one ($\phi = 1$).
-As shown in figure \ref{Fig:CP} the core periphery structure is less resilient, even in the case of point default.
-It confirms the well known fact that strongly connected nodes increase the shock propagation.
-Interestingly, even a shock imposed on the periphery nodes on average propagates faster in the core-periphery structure, compared to homogeneous degree case.
-This result is similar in both 2008 and 2013, the only difference being the curve slope, which is lower in 2013, confirming the increased post-crisis stability.
+As a matter of fact, the core-periphery structure is naturally generated by the network (re)construction method described by Eq. (\ref{eq:pij}) when assets and liabilities are having fat-tailed distribution.
+In this scenario, the only topological parameter that can be tuned is the network density, which allows to switch from networks with a few contracts of large amounts to networks with many contracts of small amounts.
+However, by introducing the parameter $\phi$ in Eq. (\ref{eq:p'}) we were also able to continuously change the network structure from a random one ($\phi = 0$) to a core-periphery one ($\phi = 1$).
+We then found that the core periphery structure is less resilient, at least for uniform shocks.
+This confirms the well-known observation that strongly connected nodes enhance the shock propagation \citep{huser2015too}.